Standpoint theory: Second-wave standpoint theory

-Second-wave standpoint theory evolved to encompass a broader range of social positions, including, race, social class, culture, and economic status.
+Standpoint theory evolved to focus on the social positions such as gender, race, social class, culture, and economic status.
 Standpoint theory seeks to develop a particular feminist epistemology, that values the experiences of women and minorities as a source for knowledge.

-Prominent standpoint theorists such as Dorothy Smith, Nancy Hartsock, Donna Haraway, Sandra Harding, Alison Wylie, Lynette Hunter and Patricia Hill Collins expanded the theoretical framework, emphasizing the importance of intersectionality.
-Second-wave standpoint theorists and activists in the United States incorporated the related concept of intersectionality to examine oppressions caused by the interactions between social factors such as gender, race, sexuality, and culture.
-Intersectionality became a key concept, explaining how intersecting oppressions contribute to complex power dynamics.
+Prominent standpoint theorists include Dorothy Smith, Nancy Hartsock, Donna Haraway, Sandra Harding, Alison Wylie, Lynette Hunter and Patricia Hill Collins.
+Second-wave standpoint theorists and activists in the United States developed the related concept of intersectionality to examine oppressions caused by the interactions between social factors such as gender, race, sexuality, and culture.
 For example, intersectionality can explain how social factors contribute to divisions of labor in the workforce.
 Though intersectionality was developed to consider social and philosophical issues, it has been applied in a range of academic areas like higher education, identity politics, and geography.

 Third-wave standpoint theory

-Contemporary standpoint theory continues to evolve in response to shifting political, social, and economic landscapes.
-In the era of third-wave feminism, characterized by inclusivity and activism, standpoint theory emphasizes the importance of community and collective action.
-This wave highlights the voices and experiences of diverse groups, including Black women, LGBTQ+ individuals, and disabled people.
-Examples include the community responses to the global pandemic and the impact of Black feminist movements in response to the overturning of Roe v.
+Contemporary standpoint theory is evolving as a response to changes in the political and economic landscape, like the first female and person of color Vice President of the United States, Kamala Harris, the global pandemic and the overturning of Roe v.
 Wade.
 In modern times, third-wave feminism emphasizes inclusive community and action.
 This has resulted in a resurgence of feminist activism and further integration of intersecting identities, like the unique perspective of Black women and abortion rights.

 Standpoint theorist, Patricia Hill Collins, highlights the resonance of Standpoint Theory with Black feminist groups, in that, standpoint theory can be used as a framework for understanding Black feminist thought.
 Standpoint theory can be a framework for understanding the oppression of Black women or what feminist theorist Catherine E. Harnois coins as the "Black women's standpoint".